BMW X5 review

-Interior quality has also taken a step forward, with plenty of nice leather, metal and plastic used throughout.
-Some interior trims are light coloured though, so it’s worth bearing in mind how these will look if you plan on carrying kids or pets on a regular basis.
+Interior quality has taken a step forward in this latest model, with plenty of high-grade leather, metal and plastic used throughout.
+Some of the materials are light coloured, though, so it’s worth bearing in mind how they will look over time if you plan on carrying children or pets on a regular basis.

 Reliability and Safety

 Euro NCAP awarded the BMW X5 a five-star crash safety rating, because it’s available with more safety kit than ever before.
 On top of a host of standard safety equipment, the big SUV can be specified with a variety of options to protect its occupants.